-Units: Number outstanding before this offering and the private placement 0 Number outstanding after this offering and the private placement 5,175,000 (1) Common stock: Number outstanding before this offering and the private placement 1,437,500 shares of common stock (2) Number outstanding after this offering and the private placement 6,425,000 shares of common stock (1)(3) Redeemable Warrants: Number outstanding before this offering and the private placement 0 Number of warrants to be outstanding after this offering and the private placement 2,587,500 (1) Exercisability Each whole warrant is exercisable to purchase one share of our common stock and only whole warrants are exercisable.
+Each whole warrant is exercisable to purchase one share of our common stock and only whole warrants are exercisable.

 We structured each unit to contain one-half of one redeemable warrant, with each whole warrant exercisable for one share of common stock, as compared to units issued by some other similar blank check companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect of the warrants upon completion of an initial business combination as compared to units that each contain a warrant to purchase one whole share, thus making us, we believe, a more attractive initial business combination partner for target businesses.

 (1) Assumes no exercise of the underwriters' over-allotment option and the forfeiture by our sponsor of 180,000 founder shares and 7,500 representative shares held by Ladenburg and certain of its employees.
 Our sponsor has agreed to purchase an aggregate of 175,000 placement units (186,250 placement units if the over-allotment option is exercised in full) at a price of \$10.00 per unit, for an aggregate purchase price of \$1,750,000 (or \$1,862,500 if the over-allotment option is exercised in full).
 Each placement unit will be identical to the units sold in this offering, except as described in this prospectus.
-The placement units are not subject to forfeiture but will be subject to transfer restrictions as described in "Principal Stockholders - Transfers of Founder Shares and Placement Unit (including securities contained therein)"). representative shares held by L is exercised. sponsor of up to 180,000 founder shares and the forfeiture of up to 7,500 Ladenburg depending on the extent to which the underwriters' over-allotment option c shares, 1,200,000 founder shares, 50,000 representative shares and 175,000 hares subject to forfeiture.
+The placement units are not subject to forfeiture but will be subject to transfer restrictions as described in "Principal Stockholders - Transfers of Founder Shares and Placement Units (including securities contained therein)").

+(2) Includes the forfeiture by our sponsor of up to 180,000 founder shares and the forfeiture of up to 7,500 representative shares held by Ladenburg depending on the extent to which the underwriters' over-allotment option is exercised.

+(3) Comprised of 5,000,000 public shares, 1,200,000 founder shares, 50,000 representative shares and 175,000 placement shares, excluding shares subject to forfeiture.